Grunwick Strike (1976-1978)

 “We are not a movement of an -ism” – Paris (May 1968)

-1946-1989, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Students, Subjectives of Refusal, Urban Spaces, Workers
+1946-1989, Authority, Date, Defining the Enemy, Disruptive Spaces, Students, Subjectives of Refusal, Urban Spaces, Workers

 In this document, students and workers in Paris in May 1968 explain that reforms are not enough.
 Destruction and permanent revolution is necessary for the people to prevail.